dhoer/chef-macosx_gui_login/README.md

 ### Attributes

 - `username` (required) - Username to login as.
 Defaults to the name of the resource block.
 - `password` (required) - Password of user.
+- `sensitive` - Suppress logging stdout and stderr to Chef-client.
+Default: `true`.

 ### Examples